ZioGuillo/rootAWS/README.md

 The code to create the additional IAM user is as follows:

-## Root AWS Code

-This code is used to create an additional IAM user with different roles as the root to avoid using it as the principal account.

 ## Usage

 To use this code, follow the steps below: